EvanSurtel/DevSpace/README.md

 # DevSpace
-Website where developers can connect with eachother
+Social network where developers can connect with eachother